ckapoor7/misc-python/README.md

-miscellanious programs in python using some advanced ideas, to make the code more elegant
+miscellaneous programs in python using some advanced ideas, to make the code more elegant